LesFerch/SetFolderType/README.md

 ![image](https://github.com/LesFerch/SetFolderType/assets/79026235/ed823d95-607b-45c8-b97a-8d20bcfca42e)

 This error often occurs if you just installed a new language.
 Windows sometimes takes a long time to populate the language folder with the MUI files.
 Sometimes you just have to wait a few minutes.
-Other times, the MUI files don't show up until you run WIndows Update.
+Other times, the MUI files don't show up until you run Windows Update.
 For some reason, just running Windows Update to check and/or get the latest updates forces the language installation to complete.

 If you get that error but are OK with English, you may click **OK** and continue to install the tool with English context menu entries.
 If the missing MUI file is added later, you can simply double-click **SetFolderType.exe** again to install it in the correct language.
 The install always removes any of its previous context menu entries before creating new ones.